rachtag/Exempt-Development-Tool-Sheds-And-Patios/README.md

 ### Step 5.
 Open a Pull Request (PR)

-1. After pushing, VS Code will show a notification with Create Pull Request.
+1. After pushing, GitHub will show a notification 'Compare & pull request'.
-2. Click it → GitHub will open in your browser.
-3. Fill in the PR description (what, why, how).
+2. Click it and fill in the PR description (what, why, how).
-4. Submit the PR to merge your branch into main.
+4. Then click 'Create pull request' to submit the PR to merge your branch into main.

 ---